olivergregorius/micropython_ota/README.md

 micropython_ota.ota_update(ota_host, project_name, filenames)
 ```

 That's it.
-On boot the library checks for code updates for the `project_name` on the given `ota_host` (see [Preparation](#preparation)) and updates the files
+On boot the library retrieves the version-file from `http://192.168.2.100/sample/version` and evaluates its content against a locally persisted
-listed in `filenames` accordingly.
+version-file.
+(Of course, on the first run the local version-file does not exist, yet.
+This is treated as a new version being available.)
+If the versions differ, the source code files listed in `filenames` are updated accordingly and on success the local version-file is updated as well.

-For regular checking for code updates the method `check_for_ota_update` might be called in curse of the regular application logic in main.py, e.g.:
+For regular checking for code updates the method `check_for_ota_update` might be called in the course of the regular application logic in main.py, e.g.:

 ```python
 import micropython_ota